Vick606/HashMap-Project/README.md

 4. Run `node dist/main.js` to execute the tests

 ## 🧠 Learning Outcomes
-Through this project, we've gained practical experience in:
+Through this project, I've gained practical experience in:
 - Implementing complex data structures in JavaScript
 - Handling edge cases and optimizing performance
 - Using modern JavaScript features and module systems